uchicago-justice-project/data/policing_study_contracts/README.md

 Memoranda of Understanding and Data User Agreements between academic researchers and police departments, obtained via FOIA.

-Files are organized by "study" (i.e. a research project leading to one or multiple publications).
-The relationship between studies, contracts, papers, and police departments are listed in the (Contracts)[Contracts.xlsx] spreadsheet.
+Files are organized by "DUA" (i.e. pairs of academic institutions - police departments).
+The relationship between files, DUAs, papers, and police departments are listed in the (Contracts)[Contracts.xlsx] spreadsheet.